chevereto/blog/_posts/2020/2020-07-07-chevereto-13th-anniversary.md

 * Telling others about it
 * Donating (money, servers, devices or any asset)

-I appreciate everything, for real.
+I appreciate everything.
 Now in _pandemia tiempos_ help the indie devs.

 ## Thank You!